tim-schilling/debug-tutorial/docs/lab1.md

 To reproduce:
 1. Browse to the [list posts](http://127.0.0.1:8000/p/) view.
-2. The dates are ordered from most recent to oldest, but posts such as "Campaign expect page information wrong more." and "Example become begin wish painting economic." appear out of order in comparison to "Skill fight girl north production thus a." and "New star by chair environmental family Congress degree."
+2. The dates are ordered from most recent to oldest, but the post "Getting Started with Python" appears out of order in comparison to "Welcome to Our Newsletter"
 3. "It doesn't work!"

 ### Facts